Here are some frequently asked questions

-A: Our friends are on the autism spectrum, some have Asperger’s, one has Down syndrome, one has a traumatic brain injury, and two have unspecified intellectual disabilities.
+A: Our friends are on the autism spectrum, some have Asperger’s, two have Down syndrome, one has a traumatic brain injury, another has cerebral palsy, and two have unspecified intellectual disabilities.
 They work at places like the Vanderbilt Kennedy Center, Krispy Kreme, and Lipscomb University’s grounds crew, and they volunteer at places like GiGi’s Playhouse, Saddle Up!, or the Lane Motor Museum.
 Some were enrolled at Next Steps at Vanderbilt or Lipscomb’s IDEAL program, others got training at the Vocational Rehabilitation Center in Smyrna.
-Most are TennCare members with Employment and Community First (ECF) benefits of a varying nature.
+Most are TennCare members with Employment and Community First CHOICES (ECF) benefits of a varying nature.

 Q: How do people hear about you?